ashishvermaportfolio/cupandkitaab/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.0.

+This is the finalised template of the project and any further development done afterwards is the client's proprietory.
+To see the complete version, visit www.cupandkitaab.in.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.